bsamek/evergreen-wiki/Developer-Workstations.md

-# Workstations

 ## Overview

-Evergreen provides a special class and configuration of spawn hosts for use as _virtual workstations_ to provide a cloud-managed developer environment similar to the evergreen's execution environment.
+Evergreen provides a special class and configuration of spawn hosts for use as _virtual workstations_ to provide a cloud-managed developer environment similar to Evergreen's execution environment.
 These workstations can use the same configuration as build hosts, but also have:

 - a persistent volume attached to each image (by default at